D3nz13/HousePricesKaggle/README.md

 SVR turned out to be the best estimator.
 It got 0.353 average error during the cross-validation.

 ## Final thoughts
-- Using IterativeImputer instead of a SimpleImputer could improve the score
+- Using IterativeImputer instead of SimpleImputer could improve the score
 - More advanced feature engineering could improve the score
 - Possibly using ANN or XGBoost could lead to better results